JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 ## Load clairified lysate onto resin
 * Put cap on the outlet of the column to stop flow.
 * Filter resin through a 5uM filter if you see chunks when you pipette the clarified lysate up from the SS-34 centrifuge bottles
 	* 150126: I used a Millex-SV filter (info taped to pg 575) and it was very hard to push through the syringe.
-I had the aparatus on the floor and was using my body weight.
+I had the apparatus on the floor and was using my body weight.
 Adam uses something a little bit wider on a sample treated with DNAse and has no flow problems.
 	* 150204: looking for wider diameter filters, but found none.
 Asked VWR rep.  These filters are a few dollars each, so it might be cheaper to just add DNAse.
 And then the flow-through step would happen much faster too.
 * Add the supernatant to the resin.
 * Put the caps on the top to prevent leaking